DARSakthi/DARSakthi.github.io/_talks/IWAI-25.markdown

 _Abstract_:

-We will review some old and new results detailiing the mathematical and physical foundations of the free energy principle, and some new results generalising those pictures to time-varying non-equilibrium systems will be given.
+We will review some older and more current results concerning the mathematical and physical foundations of the free energy principle.
+Some new results generalising those pictures to time-varying non-equilibrium systems will be given.

 Slides: [Remarks on the mathematics of the free energy principle (especially with regard to path entropy and free action)]({{site.files}}/files/IWAI_slides_Oct_2025.pdf)